 1. Dwarf Mugo Pine (Pinus mugo ‘Slowmound’)

-Watering: Moderate; allow soil to dry slightly between watering.
+Watering: Moderate; allow the soil to dry slightly between watering.

 2. Tree of a Thousand Stars (Serissa foetida)

-Perfect for those who enjoy a bonsai challenge, this shrub blooms frequently, offering delicate white flowers that enhance its tree like appearance.
+Perfect for those who enjoy a bonsai challenge.
+This shrub blooms often and has delicate white flowers that make it look even more like a tree.

-Best For: Adding a floral touch to both indoor and outdoor settings.
+Best For: Adds a floral element to both indoor and outdoor mini gardens.

 Groundcovers and Creepers3.
 Creeping Speedwell (Veronica spp.)